A Family’s story

 On Saturday 30 December 2017, the ECMO Team came from Wythenshawe Hospital and operated to put him on the ECMO.
 He was taken by ambulance to the Cardiothoracic Critical Care Unit, CCU at Wythenshawe Hospital.
 After only a short time on ECMO in January 2018, the ECMO team undertook a trial taking him off ECMO which was successful and this was just the start of his road to recovery as his sedation was gradually reduced.
 14 Days after he came off ECMO, a trial was done to take him off the ventilator.
 We were advised that his kidneys would be the last thing to recover, and he continued to need dialysis.
 They were the last part of his recovery in ICU and CCU, and beyond his release from hospital.

-Every day we visited him in CCU and Acute Intensive Care (he spent time in both units) talking to him, playing the radio with his favourite football team matches and music whilst he was unconscious and sedated.
+Every day we visited him in CTCCU and Acute Intensive Care talking to him, playing the radio with his favourite football team matches and music whilst he was unconscious and sedated.
 It was very hard not knowing when he would start to wake up and how he would be.
 ECMO can cause bleeds on the brain and scans showed he had suffered bleeds, yet these later resolved.
 Sarah from the ECMO family support group helped me and our Mum and Dad by providing information from her own experience, and reassurance.
 She also told us that it would be a rollercoaster and that some days would bring forward steps and others would be much more difficult as happened, such as when he was affected by new infections.
 Sarah’s advice to me to keep a daily timeline record was very helpful.
-Reviewing the timeline helped us to look back and see the positives when we, and he had difficult days, and we gave the timeline to my brother so he had information to support the diary that was kept of his stay by medical staff if he wanted to look back at what happened during his illness.
+Reviewing the timeline helped us to look back and see the positives when we, and he had difficult days.We later gave the timeline to my brother, as he wanted to look back at what happened during his illness.

-It was not until 27 January 2018, a full month after he was placed in an induced coma that he fully came around after gradually waking.
+A month after he was placed in an induced coma he fully came around after gradually waking.
 That was such a wonderful happy day for our family.
-The range of drugs used to induce coma can remain for some time and because his organs were not working properly due to sepsis, these drugs did cause symptoms of ICU delirium.
 Therapy started immediately and relearning how to swallow, speak, and to move took tremendous effort on his part and was physically exhausting.
 He began physiotherapy to strengthen the muscles that had weakened after being on a ventilator for around 6 weeks.

 He was supported by speech and language therapists, physiotherapists, nutritionists and nurses and doctors who helped him to recover.
 In February, he moved to a rehabilitation ward and was discharged home on 23 February 2018 walking with a stick for support.